reewardius/resolver/README.md

 # resolveDomains

-Given a list of domains, you resolve them and get the IP addresses.
+In general, the main idea of this repo (now) is to search for Origin IP Given a list of domains, you resolve them and get the IP addresses.
+Then use ffuf to search for the Origin IP.

 # Installation